Webflow Vs. WordPress: Your All-in-One Guide

 Webflow lets users export HTML, CSS, and JavaScript code from their site, but as the platform is proprietary, CMS or e-commerce capabilities are not included in the exported code.
 This is a major barrier for companies who might want to move their website to another hosting provider or platform in the future.
 A sustained lack of mobility might cause vendor lock-in, limiting flexibility and increasing expenses or complexity down the road should a change of platform become necessary.

 Webflow's built-in e-commerce solutions are reliable for most online businesses but are less comprehensive than those offered on platforms like Shopify.
 It works well for simple product catalogs but can feel restrictive as product inventory and e-commerce needs expand.
-The platform also charges a 2% transaction fee on every purchase made by customers, driving up costs for larger online stores.
+The platform also charges a 2% transaction fee on every purchase made by customers, driving up costs for larger online stores unless you upgrade to a more expensive e-commerce tier.

 If you're stuck choosing between WordPress or Webflow for your CMS needs, understanding the numerous Webflow vs. WordPress pricing plans and how they can impact your budget and business model can help you arrive at a decision faster.
 Let's delve into the differences between the two pricing structures as of October 2024.